On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 OMR, MIS

-1. IPMR – In-Door Patient Medical Record
+1. IPMR – In-Patient Medical Record

 2. ERI IS -Electronic Register of Inpatients Information System